Blog, Events & News

 - During busy periods, additional traffic from sneaker bots can cause websites to slow down and damage the customer experience

 - Many sites mistake the surge in traffic for a DDoS attack when in reality they are being targeted by sneaker bots

 - Some bots can be so aggressive, that they overwhelm your infrastructure and knock your website offline

 To detect sneaker bots, you need to know what to look for

 Appropriately, sneaker bots come in various shapes and sizes:

 Monitors use bots to continuously check sites for new releases and re-stocks.
-Once stock has been found, the bots alert the user, or group of users and they buy the stock.
+Once the stock has been found, the bots alert the user or group of users and they buy the stock.

 Monitors are often packaged as a handy “All In One” sneaker bot.

 A Sneaker Bot is a piece of software designed to monitor stock releases and automatically complete the checkout process on a sneaker site as soon as stock becomes available.

 Common Bots: AIO Bot, AnotherNikeBot, Cyber AIO, Eve, BetterNikeBot